Panasonic GH5 vs GH3

-The Panasonic Lumix DC-GH5 and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were officially introduced, respectively, in January 2017 and September 2012.
+The Panasonic Lumix DC-GH5 and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were announced, respectively, in January 2017 and September 2012.
 Both the GH5 and the GH3 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH5 has a resolution of 20.2 megapixel, whereas the GH3 provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The GH5 has a resolution of 20.2 megapixels, whereas the GH3 provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Panasonic GH5 and the Panasonic GH3 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic GH5 and the Panasonic GH3 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GH5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH3 is notably smaller (9 percent) than the Panasonic GH5.
 Moreover, the GH3 is markedly lighter (24 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.